go-zen-chu/aictl/README.md

 ### In CI

-You can use aictl in any CI, but we show an example for GitHub Actions.
+You can use aictl in any CI using docker image.

+We prepareshow an example for GitHub Actions.

 ```yaml
 jobs: